03. Prepare your National Society for anticipatory action

 Job descriptions

-Train the FbF team
+Train the team

 Step 4: Agree on information management system

-Step 5: Sensitize other key staff of the national society, government focal points and other stakeholders involved
+Step 5: Sensitize other key staff of the National Society, government focal points and other stakeholders involved

-National society staff
+National Society staff

 • Disaster risk management